Book I

 * * * * / * * * *

-They passed the three warring weavers, flustered with business at their respective looms.
-All three occupied the same corner, and they were constantly in competition.
+Na’la & Gran passed the three warring weavers, flustered with business at their respective looms.
+All three occupied the same corner, & they were constantly in competition.

 Well, usually; not tonight.
-Now that they were all three making money, they didn’t look so competitive.
-I wonder how long that’ll last, Nala wondered with a smile.
+Now that they were all three making money, they didn’t seem so cut throat.

-They did, and did some people watching.
-Nala must have gotten that from her Gran, without ever having to learn it.
+They sat, & did some people watching.
+Na’la must have gotten that from her Gran, without ever having to learn it, because as they sat there, they looked like clones of each other.

-Ica had been in the war with Gran Akha, and that’s all Nala really knew about her.
+J’ka had been in the war with Gran A’kha, & that’s all Na’la really knew about her.

-Well… that, and that she was mean as acid.
+Well… that, & that she was mean as acid.

-The old witch had one eye, and both of her tusks were damaged.
-One was cracked, and the other had been seared clean off.
+The old witch had one eye, & both of her tusks were damaged.
+The left one was cracked, & the other had been seared clean off just above the lip.

 Beside the Map Witch’s cart (which she apparently lived out of) was a huge sign that said,